TAILOR-UoB/collaboration-exchange-fund/README.md

 ## When?

 You can submit at any time.
-Proposals will be collected and ranked every year according to the following schedule.
+Proposals will be collected and ranked at fixed points in time according to the following schedule.
 Latest possible submission is 15th of January 2024 (with a start date no later than 1st of June).

 | Deadline for application\* | Start date visits          | Notification  |
 | -------------------------- | -------------------------- | ------------  |